interactions-py/interactions.py/docs/faq.rst

    slash = SlashCommand(client, auto_register=True)

-Or if you prefer to have more control then you can use :py:mod:`utils.manage_commands`
+Or if you prefer to have more control then you can use :py:mod:`discord_slash.utils.manage_commands`

 Or you can made requests directly to discord's api, see their `docs <https://discord.com/developers/docs/interactions/slash-commands#registering-a-command>`_ on it.